noahehall/theBookOfNoah/aws_developer.md

      - is distinct from AWS user account
   15. what are multi-az deployment?
     - replication designed to increase db availability and guard against outages
-    - AWS automatically creates and manages a 'standby' replicain a different availability zone
+    - AWS automatically creates and manages a 'standby' replication a different availability zone
     - available on db creation, or can convert an existing one
   16. what are read replicas?
     - replication designed to scale beyond the capacity restraints of a single db instance for read-heavy db workloads